Akanksha-Verma31/Akanksha-Verma31/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">

 <!--
 <h3 align="center">A CSE Sophomore at LPU pursuing B.tech in CSE.
-I like to code, paint,research, innovate and experiment.
+I like to code, paint, research, innovate and experiment.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.
 I am a lover of art n craft and believes in reusing the things.
 You can see lots of creativity in my social media handles, which defines how colorful my life is.</h3>
 -->
 <!--
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akanksha-verma31&label=Profile%20views&color=0e75b6&style=flat" alt="akanksha-verma31" /> </p>